 About this Base Converter

 Base-2 to base-62 are accepted.
 "A" stands for 10, "Z" for 35, "a" (lower-case) for 36 and "z" (lower-case) for 61.
 Decimals are supported.
 This is a custom function because PHP's base_convert() doesn't accept decimals and only goes up to base-36.
-It's only as precise as PHP is, so don't blindly copy the smallest decimal thinking it will always be correct.
+It's only as precise as PHP is, so chances are the smallest decimals won't be correct.

 Fun game: Enter your name and supply base-36 (or higher) as the starting base and see what number you get in another base.
-My first name in base-38 for instance returns EPKCO in base-42.
+For instance, my first name in base-38 returns EPKCO in base-42.

 What's this about?